secretstartups/handbook/product/product-analysis/data-model-cheat-sheet/index.html.md

 * [DBT Docs](https://dbt.gitlabdata.com/#!/overview) - This resource contains comprehensive documentation on all available dbt models.
 When in doubt, search DBT!

-* [Definitive guides to data subject areas](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/#definitive-guides) managed by the Data team.
+* [Data guides to data subject areas](/handbook/business-technology/data-team/data-catalog/) managed by the Data team.

 * [Documentation on data pipelines](https://about.gitlab.com/handbook/business-technology/data-team/platform/pipelines/) for the technically curious analyst.
 This page goes into each data source and extraction details.